Two-dimensional seepage analysis using a polygonal cell-based smoothed finite element method: Introduction

 Despite its broad applicability, conventional FEM formulations based on triangular or quadrilateral elements face several limitations.
-Triangular meshes are straightforward to generate but often exhibit lower accuracy, while quadrilateral meshes require more manual control \citep{sunAutomaticQuad2015,docampo2020regularization}.
+Triangular meshes are straightforward to generate but may exhibit lower accuracy, whereas quadrilateral meshes often require more manual control \citep{sunAutomaticQuad2015,docampo2020regularization}.
 Standard isoparametric elements are also sensitive to mesh distortion, since the Jacobian must remain positive and element angles must satisfy geometric constraints \citep{liu2003fem,zienkiewicz2000fem}.
 Overall, these drawbacks make the conventional FEM less robust and less efficient for problems with complex geometries and highly distorted meshes.

-To alleviate the above mesh-sensitivity issues while retaining the simplicity of low-order discretizations, the smoothed finite element method (SFEM) introduces a strain/gradient smoothing operation over appropriately constructed smoothing domains, in which gradients are averaged and—via the divergence theorem—evaluated through boundary integrals in the physical space.
-This treatment weakens the dependence on the inverse Jacobian inherent to isoparametric mappings, thereby relaxing geometric restrictions and improving numerical robustness on distorted meshes \citep{liuSmoothedFiniteElementMechanics2007,liuTheoreticalAspectsSmoothed2007,zengLiuSFEManOverview2018}.
+To alleviate the above mesh-sensitivity issues while retaining the simplicity of low-order discretizations, the smoothed finite element method (SFEM) introduces a gradient smoothing operation over appropriately constructed smoothing domains, in which gradients are averaged and—via the divergence theorem—evaluated through boundary integrals in the physical space.
+This treatment reduces the dependence on the inverse Jacobian inherent in isoparametric mappings, thereby relaxing geometric restrictions and improving robustness on distorted meshes \citep{liuSmoothedFiniteElementMechanics2007,liuTheoreticalAspectsSmoothed2007,zengLiuSFEManOverview2018}.
 Existing studies have further shown that SFEM can achieve higher accuracy and faster energy-norm convergence than the conventional FEM \citep{liuSmoothedFiniteElementMechanics2007,yan2025fast}.
 Consequently, SFEM is less sensitive to element distortion and can accommodate elements of arbitrary geometry, which is particularly appealing for seepage-flow analyses in complex geometries where locally steep hydraulic gradients and evolving wet–dry interfaces can exacerbate mesh-quality issues.